Updated: May 9, 2022

-As an outdoor enthusiast and horseback riding instructor, I spend a lot of time outdoors, especially during the summer months, and have come to rely on a few wardrobe staples to protect my skin from excessive sun exposure (in addition to sunscreen): a wide-brimmed hat, sunglasses, and several UPF-rated lightweight hiking shirts, like this one from Columbia Sportswear (men's version here).
+As an outdoor enthusiast and horseback riding instructor, I spend a lot of time outdoors, especially during the summer months, and have come to rely on a few wardrobe staples to protect my skin from excessive sun exposure (in addition to sunscreen): a wide-brimmed hat, sunglasses, and several UPF-rated lightweight hiking shirts, like this one from The North Face (women's version here).

 What is a UPF rating?